Altinn/altinn-studio-docs/content/broker/broker-transition/how-to-get-started/_index.en.md

 ---
 title: How To Get Started
 linktitle: How To Get Started
 description: How to get started using the Broker Transition solution from Altinn 2 to Altinn 3
-tags: [architecture, solution]
+tags: [solution, broker, transition, guide]
 toc: false
 weight: 1
 ---